kcsongor/kcsongor.github.io/_posts/2015-10-02-time-travel-in-haskell-for-dummies.md

 CPU architecture.

 However, there are some instructions that we can’t immediately convert.
-One of such instructions are labels for branching. (jumps) For these labels, we need a symbol table.
+One of such instructions is a label for branching. (jumps) For these labels, we need a symbol table.
 {% highlight haskell %}
 import qualified Data.Map.Strict as M